Cambodia PM says Myanmar junta welcome at ASEAN if progress made | Law-Order

 - Cambodia

+The overthrow of Suu Kyi's elected government in Myanmar has been a setback for ASEAN and its efforts to present itself as a credible and integrated bloc.
+Hun Sen's Myanmar visit caused concern within the group that it could suggest ASEAN recognition of the generals, who have overseen a bloody crackdown on pro-democracy forces.

-The ASEAN consensus includes a halt on offensives, facilitating a humanitarian response, and granting full access to a special ASEAN envoy to all parties in the conflict.
+Fissures have been exposed over the Myanmar issue and Hun Sen last week took a swipe at Malaysia's foreign minister, calling him arrogant for voicing concern about him meeting the junta chief.
+The ASEAN consensus includes halting offensives and granting full access to a special ASEAN envoy to all parties in the conflict.

+Malaysian leader Ismail Sabri told Hun Sen there was an urgent need to de-escalate the Myanmar situation and release Suu Kyi and all political prisoners, according to a foreign ministry statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)